Written by Adam Hand, Cisilion’s Head of Digital Workplace

 We are starting to scratch the surface in becoming more automated and driven by AI in the Contact Centre space.
 Research shows that, based on the profile of our customers alone, 80-90% of customer engagement over Voice channels remains critical and continues to be the main form of communication.

-With an ever-increasing demand on services, this level of engagement means that expanding the Contact Centre with more agents is simply unsustainable.
+With an ever-increasing demand for services, this level of engagement means that expanding the Contact Centre with more agents is simply unsustainable.
 For this reason, organisations are now starting to delve into using AI technology to see how they can better serve their customers, in turn delivering the all-important standout experience

 Cloud – the driving engine behind AI